 How do I disable always-on VPN on Android?

 Settings > Network & internet > VPN, choose your profile, and disable Always-on VPN.
 Also disable Block connections without VPN if you see it, and turn off auto-connect in your VPN app.
-Difference vpn proxy: A Comprehensive Guide to VPNs vs Proxies, How They Work, Use Cases, and Safety
+China vpn chrome 2026

 How do I disable always-on VPN on iOS?